 While picking a name for your new little girl may seem challenging, we have some great choices for you!
-There are so many names out there, and you take great care in picking out the right name.
-It is a big decision because it will follow her for her entire life.
-These days, many parents want to choose a name that is as unique as it is lovely.
+There are so many names out there, and you take great care in picking the right name.
+It is a big decision because it will follow her forever.
+These days, many parents want to choose a name that is as unique as lovely.
 Just like their little girl!
 What parent wouldn’t want to give their daughter a beautiful rare girl name?

 If you’re looking for a beautiful rare girl name, we have some great categories from which to choose.
 Whether you’re looking for a girl name with nature roots, names from mythology, or names that are a twist on a traditional name or word, we have you covered!